-Fiberglass is one of the most durable materials used to construct windows today.
+- Durability: Fiberglass is one of the most durable materials used to construct windows today.
 Frames don’t have to be thick to provide strength and stability.
-Fiberglass resists weathering effectively and the material lasts for up to 80 years according to the Pultrusion Industry Council.
+Fiberglass resists weathering effectively, and the material lasts for up to 80 years according to the Pultrusion Industry Council.

 Fiberglass Window Frames are Efficient

-Fiberglass window frames are highly energy efficient because fiberglass is an excellent insulator.
-Many homeowners rely on fiberglass insulation to insulate their home.
-This same insulator quality is present in fiberglass windows.
-Fiberglass windows can be foam filled for even higher levels of insulation, and they are known for expanding and contracting at around the same rate as the glass they house, helping to prevent openings for airflow stopping most drafts from ever occurring.
+Fiberglass is an excellent insulator, which is why so many homeowners use fiberglass insulation in their homes.
+This same insulator quality is what makes fiberglass windows so efficient.
+Fiberglass windows can be foam filled for even higher levels of insulation.
+They’re known for expanding and contracting at the same rate as the glass they hold, which prevents drafts.

 Fiberglass is a Sustainable Window Product

-Fiberglass is a sustainable window material, arguably more sustainable than the other products on the market.
-While more trees can be grown for wood frames, it’s more difficult to grow trees to keep up with demand than it is to convert sand to fiberglass.
-Fiberglass windows also take less energy to create than aluminum, wood or vinyl window frames.
-Fiberglass is also now being recycled, making the waste from the windows less of an issue overall since they can be used in cements and other applications.
+Fiberglass is arguably more sustainable than any other products on the market.
+After all, more trees can be grown and harvested for wood frames, but when demand is high, it’s much easier to simply convert sand to fiberglass.
+Fiberglass windows also take less energy to create than aluminum, wood, or vinyl window frames.
+These days, fiberglass is being recycled.
+This makes the waste from the windows less of an issue since it can be used in cements and other applications.

 Limits of Fiberglass Frames

-Some consider fiberglass frames to lack the traditional charm of wood windows.
+- Aesthetic: Some people think fiberglass frames lack the traditional charm of wood windows.
 To compensate, homeowners can install an interior wooden trim on the fiberglass frame.

-Most fiberglass window frames are hollow inside, which reduces their energy efficiency.
-Homeowners should find frames enhanced with foam insulation.
-Adding foam insulation effectively increases the frame’s energy efficiency without being prohibitively expensive.
+- Lacking energy efficiency: Most fiberglass window frames are hollow inside, which reduces their energy efficiency, but frames with foam insulation effectively increase the frame’s energy efficiency without being prohibitively expensive.

-If you’re looking for a durable product that’s going to outlast vinyl, and possibly aluminum and wood windows, Fiberglass frames are a good option to consider.
-The windows are strong, designed to hold their seals effectively, and they’re pretty affordable as well.
+If you’re looking for a durable product that’s going to outlast vinyl—and possibly aluminum and wood windows—fiberglass frames are a good option to consider.
+The windows are strong, affordable, and designed to hold their seals effectively.